Descent II: Reception

 The PlayStation version received rather mixed reviews.
 Most of the critics praised the artificial intelligence.
 The most negative reviews came from Glenn Rubenstein of GameSpot and Shawn Smith of Electronic Gaming Monthly, both of whom said they disliked the entire Descent series and its basic concept of 3D navigation in levels which have no clear "up" or "down", as well as GameFan, which lambasted the habitual inferiority of PlayStation ports of good PC games.
 Smith and his three co-reviewers all criticized the choppy frame rate, though Crispin Boyer noted that the problem is largely eliminated when playing with the cockpit displays on.
 Both Boyer and Dan Hsu praised the additions over the original Descent, such as the Guide-Bot and the new lighting effects.
 Both GameFan and Dmitry Reznikov of GameLand lauded all of the PC version's improvements included in the port, but the former reported an average rate of ten frames per second that would drop even lower with the cockpit displays disabled, and the latter believed that the frame rate drops cost an otherwise straight port of the PC version the opportunity to become a PlayStation hit.
 Rubenstein disputed the criticisms of the frame rate, which he called smooth, and GamePro said the frame rate only drops when the action is at its most intense.
 He praised the additions to the original Descent such as the FMV cutscenes, the Guide-Bot, and the Thief-Bot.
 Next Generation was also pleased with these elements, summarizing that the game "features just enough improvements to the aging series to make it a welcome addition to the fold".
 However, it judged that the Descent series lacked the intensity and mood of competitors such as Doom and Quake.
 These views were echoed by Roger Burchill of Ultra Game Players, who felt that the Doom-styled gameplay became dated, though he did welcome the link cable-based multiplayer mode.

-Descent II was a finalist for CNET Gamecenter's 1996 "Best Action Game" award, which ultimately went to Quake.
+Descent II was a finalist for CNET Gamecenters 1996 "Best Action Game" award, which ultimately went to Quake.
 The editors wrote that "Descent II offered even more insane vertigo action than the original, plus an added bonus that set the tone for computer gaming in 1996--a multiplayer mode".
 In 1996, Computer Gaming World declared Descent II the 123rd-best computer game ever released.
 It was also ranked No. 46 on PC PowerPlays list of the 50 games of the century, due to the game's "schizophrenically devised" maps, robots' artificial intelligence, and atmosphere whose intensity the magazine considered to be previously unparalleled.
 Later in 2000, the same magazine ranked it No. 90 on their list of the top 100 games of all time, calling it the best of the Descent series.